October 28, 2025

 Potential Outcomes

-For any suspected cause \(X\), and affected variable \(Y\), and case \(i\), we denote potential outcomes as:
+For any supposed causal variable \(X\), and affected variable \(Y\), and case \(i\), we denote potential outcomes as:

 Draw potential outcomes on the board